 Tell us about your School in Thailand.

 I teach in a private school here in Lampang, Thailand, about two hours from Chiang Mai and I teach Pratham (primary) 5 and 6 as my main classes, but also have one class weekly with each of P1 through P4.
-I love the freedom I’m given teaching here.
 I was given a textbook to base my lessons off and there are government guidelines on aspects of the language students should learn each year but other than that I’m free to get as creative as I like with my classes.
 So far, we’ve undergone treasure hunts, acting classes played video games, and had inter-class debates just to name a few.
-My school has its own uniform for teachers, which is unusual for Thailand but the uniform is very breathable and comfortable which is nice.
-I do have to cover my tattoos when I’m teaching but that’s pretty standard practice in a lot of Asian countries and there’s no judgment around it, it’s just how it is.
+My school has its own uniform for teachers.
+Which is unusual for Thailand but the uniform is very breathable and comfortable which is nice.
+I do have to cover my tattoos when I’m teaching.
+But that’s pretty standard practice in a lot of Asian countries and there’s no judgment around it, it’s just how it is.

 Have you had much time for sightseeing whilst in Thailand on your time off?